haleydek/haleydek.github.io/_posts/2019-08-12-digging_into_a_new_activerecord_association_class_method.markdown

 ---

 As I built my first Rails project with multiple models and "many-to-many" relationships, I found myself returning to the [ActiveRecord Associations Class Methods](https://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-has_many) documentation over and over again.
 There were a few situations where I knew I set up the associations correctly, but I was still getting errors like, "Did you mean `#users_trips`, not `#users_trip`?"
 I needed a better understanding of the methods my objects and classes had access to through their ActiveRecord associations.
-It became clear that `#build` just doesn't work for everything, so I dug into the docs to figure out why and what other method I could use instead.
+I quickly learned that `#build` just doesn't work for everything, so I dug into the docs to figure out why and what other method I could use instead.

-In this case, I was concerned about three classes (Trips, DestinationsTrip, and Destinations), that were related via a many-to-many relationship, with DestinationsTrip as the join model.
-The problem arose when I was building the form for a new trip with `:destination_ids` nested in the form.
+In this case, I was concerned about three models (Trips, DestinationsTrip, and Destinations).
+They were related via a many-to-many relationship, with DestinationsTrip as the join model.
+The problem arose when I was building the form for creating a new trip with `:destination_ids` nested in the form.

 I wanted to add a `collection_select` field that allowed users to select multiple destinations for the new trip.
 I pre-populated the Destinations table with data from Atlas Obscura's website, so I didn't need to create new destinations from scratch.